Community Development (BA)

 Depending upon the outcome of the vetting process, the Institute reserves the following rights:

-At present, the placement is composed of supervised community work, for 180 hours over a 20 week period.
+At present, the placement is composed of supervised community work, for 100 hours over a 20 week period.
 It may be possible for applicants, who are already active in community work, to continue this work in order to meet the placement requirements.
-Participants must have satisfactorily completed the Institute’s mandatory Garda Vetting before commencing placement.
+Participants must have satisfactorily completed the Institute’s mandatory vetting before commencing placement.
+Vetting is conducted by the National Vetting Bureau (formerly known as the Garda Central Vetting Unit)

 Applied Social Studies